The Definitive Guide

 البطبوط

-Soft Moroccan flatbread cooked on a griddle, perfect for stuffing with various fillings like kefta, cheese, or honey.
+Soft Moroccan pita-style bread cooked on a griddle, perfect for stuffing with kefta, cheese, or honey.
+Pillowy inside, slightly crisp outside.

 Msemen